VyatkinAlexey/Noiseless/README.md

 `path_to_corrupted` flag should point to absolute path to `distorted_images` folder.

+## Model

+## Autoencoder mode

+If you want to test architecture and learn model like classical autoencoder, you may use notebook `TestAutoencoderStructure.ipynb`, which is inside `Notebook` folder.

 ### How to train model

 In order to train model you should run `train_test.py` script.

-In order to get full description of flags one can use the command:
+To get full description of flags one can use the command:

 ```
 python train_test.py -h